 - The costs associated with each timeline Production Milestone are now fixed, unless a Change Request is introduced.
 Even then, it might be possible to keep the milestone’s cost unchanged.
 It is extremely rare for the cost of a Production Milestone to change once it appears in the Project Timeline.
 I will do almost anything to avoid such an event because they usually represent a disruption to the budget andimpact other aspects of project as well, including project velocity.
 This is why I am so insistent on going through the Architectural Phase, even if it is only for 2-hours total on small project.
 It bakes-in quality assurance right from the start.

 - The cost for cognitive services and when they are likely to happen is clear.
 The timeline shows by date and milestone when cognitive services invoices are likely to be issued.
 Costs for cognitive services are never fixed and are based on decades of managing high velocity projects.
 Keeping these costs under control is a major reason we have an Architectural Phase.

 - You can see both the Integration Date, and the Project End Date, presented in an intuitive timeline built around the worst-case scenario for project duration and cost.

 - If, for some reason, you decide not to move forward with the project at this point, I keep the 30% non-refundable deposit.
 However, you are still in full ownership of the Project Plan.
-You can use this customized, professional blueprint of your website needs to get more ideas or competitive bids; and be immediately understood.
+You can use this customized, professional blueprint of your requirements to get more ideas or competitive bids; and be far better understood by other technologists.